An atlas of K3 surfaces with finite automorphism group: Notation, Preliminaries

 For computing the automorphism group of a K3 surface $X$, it is important to know the image of the natural map

-It turns out that when the automorphism group is not trivial, then there is always an hyperelliptic involution $\s$.
-Using our description of the set of $\cu$-curves, one can understand when an involution $\s$ is in the kernel of $\varphi$.
-One may also use Proposition \ref{prop:consequenceOfNikulinStar} in the case the K3 lattice is of type $U\oplus\bigoplus\tilde{\mathbf{G}}_{j}$ as follows: when a K3 surface is the double cover branched over a curve with the following type of singularities only
+It turns out that when the automorphism group is not trivial, there is always a hyperelliptic involution~$\s$.
+Using our description of the set of $\cu$-curves, one can understand when an involution $\s$ is in the kernel of~$\varphi$.
+One may also use Proposition \ref{prop:consequenceOfNikulinStar} in the case when the K3 lattice is of type $U\oplus\bigoplus\tilde{\mathbf{G}}_{j}$ as follows.
+When a K3 surface is the double cover branched over a curve with only singularities of type